Skip to content

 @classmethod

-def validate_email_unique(cls, v):
+def email_must_be_unique(cls, v):

-raise ValueError('Email already exists')
+raise ValueError("Email already exists")

 Next Steps

-1. CRUD Operations - Learn how schemas integrate with database operations
+1. CRUD Operations - How schemas plug into FastCRUD

-2. Migrations - Manage database schema changes
+2. Migrations - Manage the underlying database changes

-3. API Endpoints - Use schemas in FastAPI endpoints
+3. API Endpoints - Use schemas in route handlers